risk-first/website/menagerie/Communication-Risk.md

 ![For Review](images/state/for-review.png)

-[Communication Risk](Communication-Risk) is the risk of communication between entities _going wrong_, due to loss or misunderstanding.
+[Communication Risk](Communication-Risk) is the risk of communication between entities _going wrong_, due to loss or misunderstanding. <!-- tweet-end -->
 Consider this: if we all had identical knowledge, there would be no need to do any communicating at all, and therefore and also no [Communication Risk](Communication-Risk).

 ![Communication Risk](images/generated/communication-risk.png)